50 YARD RESTRICTION FROM A PUBLIC ROAD

 DEER MANAGEMENT PROGRAM

 The Alabama Cooperative Deer Management Assistance Program (DMP) was developed in 1984 to assist those who wish to intensify deer management on their lands.
-Over 100 landownerships and hunting clubs covering more than 200,000 acres are enrolled as DMP cooperators.
+Over 140 landownerships and hunting clubs covering more than 356,000 acres are enrolled as DMP cooperators.
 Wildlife biologists are assigned to help cooperators develop deer management plans and harvest strategies.
 Conservation Enforcement Officers assist with legal aspects of the program.
 Cooperators collect biological information from deer taken on their lands each year.
 Analysis of the data results in a status report and deer management recommendations which are provided to each cooperator before the following hunting season.
+A fee is charged for participation in this program.
 For more information, contact the nearest Wildlife Section district office.

 FOREVER WILD PROGRAM

 The Forever Wild Program was adopted by Alabama voters in November, 1992, to set aside land for permanent state ownership using a portion of the interest earned on profits from the sale of offshore natural gas.
 The land, to be used for hunting, fishing, camping, outdoor recreation, natural resource protection and research and preservation of unique sites, will be acquired from willing sellers at no taxpayer cost and will belong to you, the public.

 The 15-member Forever Wild Board reviews all nominated tracts for purchase and establishes a priority purchase authorization.
 The Forever Wild Program will allow a steady acquisition effort to build a public land base to meet the needs of Alabama citizens and provide natural resource protection and management to accommodate hunters, hikers, campers and other outdoor recreationists.
 For further information, contact the Lands Division at (334) 242-3484.